 Charles A. Lawler

-A Member in the Litigation Practice Group and the Member-In-Charge of Clark Hill’s Lansing, Michigan office, Charles (Charley) A. Lawler as has leveraged his extensive business and legal experience to build a significant practice over the years serving as an advisor and problem solver for businesses and individuals who seek to expand their opportunities and mitigate their risk.
+Charley Lawler leverages his extensive business and legal experience to serve as an advisor and problem solver for businesses and individuals who seek to expand their opportunities and mitigate their risk.

-Charley’s practice also comprises municipal law issues, including the representation of County Treasurers in tax collection and foreclosure disputes.
-He has represented a number of treasurers in the Michigan Court of Appeals, Michigan Supreme Court and the United States District Courts relating to foreclosure issues.
-He also has presented at the Michigan Association of County Treasurers conferences.
+Charley also advises his clients regarding municipal law issues, including the representation of County Treasurers in tax collection and foreclosure disputes.
+He has represented a number of treasurers in the Michigan Court of Appeals, Michigan Supreme Court, and the United States District Courts relating to foreclosure issues.

 - Ingham County Treasurer v.
 Rigby, Court of Appeals of Michigan, 2017

 - Harbor Watch Condo Ass’n v.
 Emmet County Treasurer, Court of Appeals of Michigan, 2014 (published)

 - Genesee County Board of Commissioners v.
 Cherry, Genesee and Lapeer County Circuit Courts, 2014 (significant decision relating to county treasurer’s powers relative to their respective boards of commissioners)

 - Comfort Control Supply Co. v.
 Hunter (In re Hunter), United States Bankruptcy Court for the Western District of Michigan, 2010 (published)